mdn/content/files/en-us/web/http/basics_of_http/mime_types/index.md

 ### Text types

+As opposed to application data types, `text/` types are always textual.
 Apart from the text types introduced below, there are some other text types worth mentioning:

 - `text/csv`: Comma-separated values (CSV)
 - `text/calendar`: iCalendar format (ICS)